apache/geode/CacheWriter-and-CacheListener-Best-Practices.md

 #### Basic rules:

+* There can be only **one** `CacheWriter` per Region.
-* For partitioned regions, only the writer in the event’s primary node me will be executed.
+* For partitioned regions, only the writer in the event’s primary node will be executed.
 * For replicated regions, only the first node to successfully execute the writer will be called.
 * For local regions, only local writer (if defined) will be called.
 * Unlike cache listeners, you can only install one cache writer in a region for each member.
-* `CacheWriter` can abort operations (fail-fast) and will propagate the `CacheWriterException` back to the caller
+* `CacheWriter` can abort operations (fail-fast) and will propagate the `CacheWriterException` back to the caller.
-* Being a synchronous callback, it will block the current execution until it completes
+* Being a synchronous callback, it will block the current execution until it completes.

 Available events and callbacks: